 We bought tickets in the cash office and got to know that they are valid for everything in the area.
 One can roam freely in the ruins, join a guided tour of the chateau, visit the current exhibitions and admire art pieces placed in the premises.

 The castle was built in the 13th century but except for the fact that Kryštof Harant from Polžice and Bezdružice – an influential Czech nobleman from the turn of the 16th and 17th centuries – was born there, I didn’t find the castle’s history much interesting so I’m not going to repeat it here.
 Instead I’d like to share and describe a few captures I took.

-No. 7 – 9: The three captures below were taken in a small yard with a big chestnut tree in the middle of it.
+The following captures were taken in a small yard with a big chestnut tree in the middle of it.
 As I was standing there, taking photos, another man with a camera came, passing quite quickly by me, and then he noticed what I was doing.
 He stopped in his tracks, looked around and took out his camera… I had to smile because this is what I like about photography, how differently we perceive our surroundings and thus can share different views and enrich one another.

 Eventually, when you’ve seen everything, you can sit down and get the energy back.
 Menu for that day consisted of a broccoli soup, roasted turkey-hen with spinach and dumplings or spaghetti with mincemeat, and as a desert you could order a cottage cheese strudel with blancmange.
 We didn’t have anything from the menu but the meals sounded good to me and were not overpriced.
 The prices are given in Czech crowns.